akash2008/mage-244/app/design/frontend/Akash/practical/README.md

 Run the following command if the project is in **default mode** php bin/magento s:up && php bin/magento s:s:d && php bin/magento c:f && php bin/magento c:c

 After installing the theme, you can verify that the installation succeeded by going to the Magento 2 back-end and navigating to **Content -> Design -> Themes**.
-If it listed there, you should be happy.
+If it listed there.

 To set this theme for development purposes on the storefront, go to: **Content -> Design -> Configuration** and set the theme on the Store View you wish to use.
 Do not forget to flush the cache afterwards.